milestonesys/mipsdk-samples-protocol/AlarmList/README.md

 The AlarmList is a C\# .NET sample showing how to connect to an XProtect Event Server.
-When connected, the sample continuously queries the 10 newest alarms, which matches a given filter.
+When connected, the sample continuously queries the 10 newest alarms, which match a given filter.
 It also continuously reports the total number of alarms with any given state.

 The sample uses a WSDL client proxy which accesses the Event Server\'s alarm data.

+>Note, it is important to specify http or https in the server address, to ensure correct connection to a secure or unsecure Event Server.

 ![Alarm List](alarm_list.jpg)